BA-CalderonMorales/BA-CalderonMorales/README.md

 # 👋 Hello, Fellow Code Enthusiasts!

-I'm a Senior Software Engineer who believes in the power of standardized development environments and AI-assisted coding - but done right, with proper guardrails and best practices.
+I'm a Software Engineer who believes in the power of standardized development environments and AI-assisted coding - but done right, with proper guardrails and best practices.

 ## 🚀 Professional Journey